Humour: Psychological well-being

-In the study on humour and psychological well-being, research has concluded that high levels of adaptive type humour (affiliative and self-enhancing) is associated with better self-esteem, positive affect, greater self-competency, as well as anxiety control and social interactions.
+In the study on humour and psychological well-being, research has concluded that high levels of adaptive type humour (affiliative and self-enhancing) are associated with better self-esteem, positive affect, greater self-competency, as well as anxiety control and social interactions.
 All of which are constituents of psychological wellbeing.
 Additionally, adaptive humour styles may enable people to preserve their sense of wellbeing despite psychological problems.
-In contrast, maladaptive humour types (aggressive and self-defeating) are associated with poorer overall psychological wellbeing, emphasis on higher levels of anxiety and depression.
+In contrast, maladaptive humour types (aggressive and self-defeating) are associated with poorer overall psychological wellbeing, with emphasis on higher levels of anxiety and depression.
 Therefore, humour may have detrimental effects on psychological wellbeing, only if that humour is of negative characteristics.